Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of KeyHelp

-• Security Features: Firewall configuration, automatic security updates, and brute-force protection.
+• Includes firewall settings, automatic security updates, and brute-force protection

-• Active Community and Support: Frequent updates and a helpful user community.
+• Gets regular updates and has a helpful user community

 Cons